SethNamara/Perfume-Card-Preview/README.md

 # Perfume-Card-Preview

 ## Live Demo
-## Live Demo

-You can see a live demo of this project at [https://sethnamara.github.io/Perfume-Product-Preview/](https://sethnamara.github.io/Perfume-Product-Preview/).
+You can see a live demo of this project at [https://sethnamara.github.io/Perfume-Product-Preview/](https://sethnamara.github.io/).

 Project Title
 This is a frontend mentor project about a product card component.